nickrenda/blog/_posts/2016-07-01-categorical-data.md

 subtitle: A generic approach to dealing with categorical variables
 ---

-In the real world, data often comes in the form of categorical variables, i.e. variables without a natural ordering.
+Data often comes in the form of categorical variables, i.e. variables without a natural ordering.
 This presents a problem for data mining challenges as many machine learning algorithms cannot directly deal with categorical features, such as linear regression or even the ever-so-popular [Extreme Gradient Boosting (xgboost)](https://github.com/dmlc/xgboost).
 Instead, these features need to be transformed into numerical variables in such a way that the information regarding the response variable is preserved.

 One simple yet popular transformation is one-hot encoding, where each level (unique value) of a categorical feature is transformed into an indicator variable (aka "dummy variable").
 For example, suppose we have the feature 'color' with the levels blue, green, and red.
 The first few rows of the feature
 'color' may look like this: